Isutomu/blog_api_backend-TOP/README.md

 - (Not priority) Generate documentation of the API (automatic? manual? automatic with manual touch ups?)
 - (Not priority) Convert to RESTful
 - (Really not a priority) Convert to Typescript
+- (Not priority) Add proper error handling for the application